-We offer several recommendations for payers, purchasers, and carriers implementing V-BID for low-value care.
+We offer several recommendations for payers, purchasers, and carriers implementing V-BID for lowvalue care.

 - Pair new disincentives with new "sweeteners."
 For example, in conjunction with establishing the additional cost tiers, the Oregon PEBBs added improved coverage for weight loss services.
-The PEBBs also decreased cost-sharing for certain high-value chronic disease management medications.
-For Connecticut state employees, reduced cost-sharing for high-value chronic disease management medications was coupled with higher cost-sharing for ED visits.
-The period of the - Consider use of "frozen carrots."
+158 The PEBBs also decreased cost-sharing for certain high-value chronic disease management medications.
+158 For Connecticut state employees, reduced cost-sharing for high-value chronic disease management medications was coupled with higher cost-sharing for ED visits.
+171 - Consider use of "frozen carrots."
 Provide for more favorable coverage of high-value services so long as members adhere to recommendations for receipt of evidence-based services.
 Failure to maintain adherence might lead to enrollment in a plan with less favorable coverage.
 The Health Enhancement Program for Connecticut state employees included expectations to receive certain evidence-based preventive services.
-Employees not receiving these recommended services faced enrollment in an alternate plan with a \$100 per month surcharge, a \$350 per person deductible, and higher cost-sharing for certain chronic disease management medications and services. - Earn the buy-in of employees for benefit design changes.
+Employees not receiving these recommended services faced enrollment in an alternate plan with a \$100 per month surcharge, a \$350 per person deductible, and higher cost-sharing for certain chronic disease management medications and services.171 - Earn the buy-in of employees for benefit design changes.
 This might include co-designing benefit designs with employees, hosting focus groups and listening sessions, distributing electronic and print literature, and being as responsive as possible to inquiries from employees and their families.
 Drawing on the trustworthiness of sources identifying low-value care, such as Consumer Reports and the professional societies participating in Choosing Wisely, may also be helpful.

-- Avoid or postpone efforts to address low-value care in especially sensitive areas, such as oncology.
+- Ensure the accessibility of all new written materials.
+Disseminate information on benefit design changes broadly to ensure affected individuals are never surprised at the point of care. - Avoid or postpone efforts to address low-value care in especially sensitive areas, such as oncology.
 The Oregon Public Employees experience suggests the merit of such an approach.
 Similarly, plan sponsors might seek to avoid clinical areas where guidelines and best practices are changing rapidly. - Allow for "escape clauses."
 Escape clauses can provide for standard cost-sharing when a commonly overused service is clearly of high-value in a particular instance.
-For example, Medicare Part D plans maintain exceptions processes through which beneficiaries may request more generous coverage for a particular medication given adverse effects with more preferred agents, contraindications, or other pertinent patient-specific circumstances.
-175 - Ensure the accessibility of all new resources.
-Health literacy varies greatly, as does familiarity with medical and insurance terminology ("health benefits literacy").
-In addition, the notion of that "more is not necessarily better" may challenge existing assumptions.
-All this suggests the importance of carefully developing and testing all materials prior to dissemination.
-This recommendation which applies beyond V-BID is critical to ensure members are not surprised at the point of care. - Section 3-B, "Payment Models") with new memberfacing financial incentives.
-176 Provider-facing communication might also strive to increase awareness of member benefit designs.
+For example, Medicare Part D plans maintain exceptions processes through which beneficiaries may request more generous coverage for a particular medication given adverse effects with more preferred agents, contraindications, or other pertinent patient-specific circumstances. - Align provider-facing performance measures (see Section 3-B, "Payment Models") with new memberfacing financial incentives.
+Provider-facing communication might also strive to increase awareness of member benefit designs.
 In an ideal future state, information on patient benefit design would be readily accessible to providers through the EHR.